-RATIONALE FOR DECISION In reaching a decision on this Application the Sub-Committee has been aware of the role of other regulatory authorities such as the police in addressing issues in the locality but away from the premises over which the Applicant can have no control.
-The Sub-Committee notes the review process under the Licensing Act 2003 and is aware of other legislation and the requirement to not duplicate this.
-The Sub-Committee has considered in particular the licensing objective of the protection of children from harm.
-COMMENCEMENT DATE This Licence will come into effect in the event that the Applicant produces one month's audited turnover figures and certified customer footfall and use figures that satisfies the Sub-Committee that the primary use is not as a garage within the meaning of section 176 of the Licensing Act 2003.
+- 10.1 The Council recognises the need to encourage and promote live music, dancing and theatre for the wider cultural benefit of the community. - 10.2 Only necessary, proportionate and reasonable licensing conditions will be imposed on relevant licences so as not to discourage the promotion of entertainment.
+Conditions will relate to the promotion of the Licensing Objectives.
+10.3 The Council will avoid any measure, which deters live music, dancing and theatre by imposing indirect costs of a substantial nature.
+RATIONALE FOR DECISION The sub-committee has had regard to the licensing objectives particularly the prevention of public nuisance and considers the licence as granted promotes the objectives.
+COMMENCEMENT DATE This licence will come into effect from the date of this decision.
 RIGHTS OF REVIEW At any stage, following the grant of a premises licence, a responsible authority, such as the Police or an interested party, such as a resident living in the vicinity of the premises may ask the licensing authority to review the licence because of a matter arising at the premises in connection with any of the four licensing objectives.
 The review is a request for the Council to look at the existing licence and decide whether its conditions are adequate to meet the four licensing objectives defined under the Licensing Act 2003.